rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slide-extras.md

 ---
 # Lesson 3: Updating with ConfigMaps
 ## Extra
-In `manifests.yaml` can you add the value of `border_style` to the enviromental variable `BORDER_STYLE` to change the border style, through the Config Map?
+In `manifests.yaml` can you add the value of `border_style` to the environmental variable `BORDER_STYLE` to change the border style, through the ConfigMap?

 ---
 # Lesson 3: Updating with ConfigMaps